NewsLocal NewsFlathead County

 “If we don’t take some action now, if we continue to backpedal and regurgitate and reevaluate, this process which started many years ago, this is not something that’s new, this is something that started many years ago is going to continue to linger on and linger on,” said Gregson.

-Tatiana Davila with the Department of Environmental Quality said they now have 60 days to make a formal decision on the requested permit for the proposed facility.
+Tatiana Davila with the DEQ said the agency now has 60 days to make a formal decision on the requested permit for the proposed facility.

 “We will take all of the comments submitted both online, written, delivered orally here today and consider and review all of it in our final determination for the permit,” said Davila.